tagtogorg/tagtog-doc/on_premises_README.md

 docker-compose -f docker-compose.override.yaml --project-name tagtog restart ml0
 ```

 **Note**: you can add this to a crontab file to run this every 24 or 12 hours, for example.
-In this case, you might need to rater write an absolute path to: `docker-compose.override.yaml`.
+In this case, better write an absolute path to: `docker-compose.override.yaml`.

 ### tagtog docker images not found, on a new server installation